adetaylor/codeclub-python/README.md

 * Work out the best way to check out a certain branch within PyCharm.
 * Think about whether PyCharm is truly the best IDE for the job.
 An open-source one would be better...
 * Merge in Peter Lewin's exercises which are [here](exercises/PyNotSureYet-Guess/README.md) and [here](exercises/PyNotSureYet-Felix_Tutorial/README.md).
-  * Figure out where they go relative to the other exercises
-  * Come up with a single ```codeclub.py``` library for use in all exercises which emulates Scratch sprites and does whatever else we need to hide from the kids for simplicity's sake.
+  * Use Peter's nice ```codeclub.py``` in all the exercises.
   * Modify Pete's Felix exercise to include classes since Ade's prior exercises introduce the concept.
   * Modify Ade's exercises to use a ```main``` function since that seems to be best practice and Pete's exercises do it
   * In general make Peter and Ade's stuff more consistent.
-* Work out tabs versus spaces.
-Be consistent on indentation.
-Both Peter and Ade are guilty here...
+* Change all spaces to tabs.
 * Test each exercise on a variety of hardware.
 Especially the networked one
-* Figure out a simple physics-based exercise
+* Figure out a simple physics-based exercise??
-* Work Ball, Aliens and Guess up into a consistent series of a first three exercises, instead of just three random things going over the same ground.
-(Pete and Ade will probably figure this out).
 * See the 'TODO' items for each individual exercise.
-* Produce at least one more exercise which repeats one of the Scrath exercises the kids have done already.
+* Produce at least one more exercise which repeats one of the Scratch exercises the kids have done already.
 * Produce the last two or three exercises which Ade thinks should be a networked game involving physics, possibly spread over more than one session.
 * Help more people check this out and make it better.
 * Make the setup procedures sane.